MystenLabs/sui/doc/src/learn/how-sui-works.md

 For transactions involving one or more shared objects, the process is as described above up to step (4), where instead:
 1. When a validator receives a certificate and validates it, the validator uses Narwhal to submit the certificate to Bullshark for sequencing.
-1. Once the transaction has been sequenced, it is executed to produce effects using same flow as (5) above.
+2. After Sui sequences the transaction, it executes it to produce effects using same flow as (5) above.

 ## Scalability